 Stephens aptly reminds us of the vitality and centrality of algorithms by observing that 🔧🔨🔩

 Studying algorithms lets you build a useful toolkit of methods for solving specific problems.
 It lets you understand which algorithms are most effective under different circumstances so that you can pick the one best suited for a particular program.
-An algorithm that provides excellent performance with one set of data may perform terribly with other data, so it is important that you know how to pick the algorithm that is the best match for your scenario.

 Last, but certainly not the least, I invite you to note a crucial point that Stephens make in an introductory section entitled Who This Book Is For.
 This will let you decide whether Essential Algorithms: A Practical Approach to Computer Algorithms is truly the right algorithms book for you.
-Thus, with that precise thought in mind, Stephens notes how

 Should you find yourself fit any part of the description above, all I can say is: Go out and grab this book; you won’t regret it; I certainly didn’t 🙇